JUMP TO: SPECIFIC PERFORMANCE | INJUNCTIONS | RESCISSION | REVISE | TEST

 The claimant will lose their right to rescind if they affirm the contract (Long v Lloyd (1958) (CoA)).

 Long agreed to purchase a defective lorry from Lloyd if Lloyd paid half the costs of repair.
-Subsequently the lorry broke down completely and Long tried to rescind the contract on the grounds of innocent misrepresentation.
-However, it was held that he had lost the right to rescind when he decided to purchase the defective lorry thereby affirming the contract.
+Subsequently, further defects were discovered with the lorry but Long continued to use it for business trips.
+When he tried to rescind the contract on the grounds of innocent misrepresentation it was held that he had lost the right to rescind when he continued to use the lorry thereby affirming the contract.

 3RD PARTY ACQUIRES RIGHTS